 - The key elements in strong working relationships, and how to put more of these elements in working relationships.

-- Recognize key interpersonal skills and practice using them.
+- Recognise key interpersonal skills and practice using them.

 WHAT TOPICS ARE COVERED